We may earn income from links in this post. Please read this Disclosure for details.

 Looking for a Carambola Beach Club St. Kitts Day Pass?
 You’ve come to the right place.
 During my 7-night sailing cruise around the Windward Islands of the Caribbean on the Royal Clipper, I was torn between exploring the ports we stopped at or hunting down an Internet cafe.

-With a day pass to the Carambola Beach Resort on the island of St. Kitts.
+With an excursion with a day pass to the Carambola Beach Resort on the island of St. Kitts.
 I was able to do both.
 Plus, there was little risk of getting my beach bag snatched (more on that later).

 Why Get a Carambola Beach Club St. Kitts Day Pass